sdat2/seager19/README.md

 }
 ```

-The paper is discussed at:
+The paper is discussed in a podcast available at:

 <https://deep-convection.org/2020/04/13/episode-5-richard-seager/>

-The code was taken from:
+The code and data was taken from:

 <http://kage.ldeo.columbia.edu:81/SOURCES/.LDEO/.ClimateGroup/.PROJECTS/.PublicationsData/.Seager_etal_NCC-2019/>

+The Python code for the atmosphere model is in a Juypter Notebook.
+The ocean model code is built on legacy Fortran 90 and C code.

+The data is currently not stored in the github repository, as it takes up roughly 3.5 GB.

+### Code Makeup

 From running the command